 Below is a summary of the categories of required courses for the AA-DTA.
-Courses listed are required for the Computer Science MRP.
+Courses listed are required for the Business MRP.
 See below for available courses in each category.

-General Education - 20 Credits

-Courses used in General Education (Gen Ed) Core may not be used for distribution.

-Communication Skills (10 Credits)

-- ENGL& 101 English Composition I Credits: 5

-- ENGL& 102 Composition II:

-Reasoning/Research/Writing Credits: 5

-Multicultural Studies (5 Credits)

-Select one of the following courses: CMST 203, CMST 285, GWS 284, HIST 245, HUM 105, MCS 105, PSYC 230, SOC 270.

-Quantitative/Symbolic Reasoning (5 Credits)

-MATH& 151 Calculus I Credits: 5

-Distribution Requirements - 45.5-46 Credits

-See Courses which meet Distribution Area Requirements.

-Humanities (15 Credits)

-Select from at least two different disciplines (e.g., Art and Drama) in Humanities.
+General Education - 25 Credits Courses used in General Education (Gen Ed) Core may not be used for distribution.
+Communication Skills (10 Credits) - ENGL& 101 English Composition I Minimum Units: 5 - ENGL& 102 Composition II: Reasoning/Research/Writing Minimum Units: 5 Multicultural Studies (5 Credits) Select one of the following courses: HUM 105, CMST 203, CMST 285, GWS 284, HIST& 220, HIST 245, MCS 105, PSYC 230, SOC 270.
+Quantitative Reasoning (10 Credits) Note: Business MRP requires 10 credits in Quant. & Sym.
+Reasoning.
+The AA-DTA requires only 5.
+For the first five credits, take one of the following classes: MATH 111 (required for WSU), MATH& 141, MATH& 142, MATH& 152, MATH& 163.
+For the second five credits, take either MATH& 148 (preferred) or MATH& 151.
+Distribution Requirements - 45 Credits See Courses That Meet Transfer Degree Requirements Humanities (15 Credits) Select from at least two different disciplines (e.g., Art and Drama) in Humanities.
 Maximum of 5 credits allowed in Performance/Skills courses.
 No more than 5 credits in a world language at the 100 level.

-Natural Sciences (15.5-16 Credits)

-Select from at least two different disciplines in Natural Sciences.
+Recommended: CMST & 101, CMST & 220, World Language if required by four-year program.
+Natural Sciences (15 Credits) Select from at least two different disciplines in Natural Sciences.
 At least 10 credits required in Physical, Earth, and/or Biological Sciences, including at least 5 credits of lab science.
 Maximum 5 credits from "Other Science" courses.

-Option 1:

-- PHYS& 221 Engineering Physics I with Lab: Mechanics Credits: 5.5 - PHYS& 222 Engineering Physics II with Lab: Electromagnetism Credits: 5.5 - MATH& 152 Calculus II Credits: 5 Option 2:
+Take either MATH& 146 or MATH 211 (preferred).
+Social Sciences (15 Credits) Select from at least two different disciplines (e.g., Psychology and History) in Social Sciences.
+Recommended: BUS& 101 or one course in Political Science, Sociology or Psychology - ECON& 201 Micro Economics Minimum Units: 5 - ECON& 202 Macro Economics Minimum Units: 5 Business - 20 Credits - ACCT& 201 Principles of Accounting I Minimum Units: 5 - ACCT& 202 Principles of Accounting II Minimum Units: 5 - ACCT& 203 Principles of Accounting III Minimum Units: 5 - BUS& 201 Business Law Minimum Units: 5 Where can I go for help?